MA in Education (Curriculum and Instruction)

 The two-year Multiple Subject Program and degree will prepare you for teaching in elementary schools K-8.
 This option provides even greater flexibility, and graduates find that a masters degree provides them with many professional advantages.
 For more information about University of the Pacific's Multiple Subject Credential program, please review our information and requirements sheet (PDF).

-Single Subject and Education Specialist: Mild/Moderate or Moderate/Severe Disabilities Credentials are offered in a 18-24 month program if you wish time flexibility while transitioning to a career in teaching.
+Education Specialist: Mild/Moderate or Moderate/Severe Disabilities Credentials are offered in a 18-24 month program if you wish time flexibility while transitioning to a career in teaching.

 Admission and Application Requirements